SteveKennyUK/the-anvil-metal-pub/README.md

 The higher feasilbility elements will be incorporated in this first stage of development.

 #### Content Scope
 As seen on the site logo, the motto is "Forging Great Beer and Music".
-It is therefore important to dedicate resouces towards highlighting these two elements in the first stage of the site i.e. showcasing the beer and the music which is on offer, as this will be expected by users.
+It is therefore important to dedicate resources towards highlighting these two elements in the first stage of the site i.e. showcasing the beer and the music which is on offer, as this will be expected by users.

 It is felt that most users of the site will be visiting to look for particular information.
 The site is for a public house in a fixed location which caters in the most part for fans of a specific music genre.
 Visitors to the site, be they first time, returning or frequent, will therefore most likely have an idea of the general purpose of the site before visiting.